 While it’s important to follow an age-appropriate schedule to encourage day sleep, stimulating those developing minds and bodies in the morning can help toddlers nap better.
 Roll a ball.
 Play simple games like puzzles and blocks.
 Limit screen time.
 Get out in the sunshine when you can.
 These simple measures can mean a better shot at naptime sleep.

 During the transition to one nap, naps are often skipped despite our best efforts.
 Moving bedtime earlier on those days can help limit overtiredness.

 Consistency is key

-Once a child starts to explore and test boundaries, it’s the perfect time to start setting limits and have clear routines around sleep times, if you don’t already.
+Once a child starts to explore and test boundaries, it’s the perfect time to start setting limits.
+Have clear routines around sleep times, if you don’t already.
 We recommend having a consistent pre-sleep routine that ends in the same definitive way each time.
-For example, you might end the routine with the same lullaby each time before you kiss your child goodnight and leave.
+For example, you might end the routine with the same lullaby each night before you kiss your child goodnight.

 Offer extra comfort as needed

 While consistently enforcing healthy sleep routines is vital to maintaining your child’s sleep progress, there are times when kids need some extra TLC.

 If your child is suddenly struggling to fall asleep independently, it makes sense to offer them more comfort, especially if you suspect they’re in pain from teething or going through a strong bout of separation anxiety.
 Consider lengthening your pre-sleep routines to include extra cuddle time.
 Speak to your pediatrician about teething pain medication, if necessary.

 Parents who are used to independent sleepers may decide to help their child fall asleep on a temporary basis.
 While it’s understandable to want to help your toddler get the sleep they need, keep in mind that you’ll be re-setting their expectations surrounding sleep.
 If you start doing more to aid your child in falling asleep, like staying in the room when you used to leave), your child will start to expect that every night — and possibly throughout the night, as well.